DLR-AMR/t8code/example/netcdf/benchmark/readme.md

 creates a ~1GB NetCDF file.

 ## multifile:
 In this form, each MPI rank writes only its local data to its own file, which eliminates most synchronisation overhead but naturally leaves you with your data split accross many files.
-In this mode all common parameters are required, as well a literal `--multifile` flag instead of an `<mpi_access_mode>` like in singlefile mode. `<mpi_access_mode>` is not relevant for multifile mode and must not appear.
+In this mode all common parameters are required, as well as a literal `--multifile` flag instead of an `<mpi_access_mode>` like in singlefile mode. `<mpi_access_mode>` is not relevant for multifile mode and must not appear.
 The `--multifile` flag tells the program to use the multifile mode.
 ```
 Usage: ./t8_write_forest_netcdf <mem_per_node> <fill> <cmode> <storage_mode> --multifile
 ```